 There are many benefits to cooking your own food while traveling.
 Just like eating at restaurants too frequently at home, eating out while traveling is hard on your bank account and your digestive system.
-As a mountaineer and cyclist, one of the lessons I learned early on is that your physical needs come first.
-These include adequate, healthy, and satisfying “fuel” (food), good sleep, and hydration.
+This post includes 4 great reasons you’ll want to cook for yourself!

-That means more sightseeing, more people watching, more moonlit strolls through the piazza, and more mountain summits.
+That means more sightseeing, more people watching, and more moonlit strolls through the piazza.
 Food is great, but exploration and cultural experiences are better.
 Don’t sacrifice one for the other.
 Choosing healthy, whole food options can give you the energy you need to stay active and explore.

-Even without dietary restrictions, knowing how to cook for yourself can be especially useful in rural areas where restaurants are sparse.
-As someone with celiac disease, documented gluten free and celiac safe restaurants are few and far between on a global scale.
-Sure, there are some meccas for gluten free food (Italy, NYC, Sydney) and you should take advantage of these if you can.
-But what if you are traveling to rural locations, taking a road trip, or visiting a location where your dietary restriction isn’t recognized?
-By making your own food, the sky’s the limit!
+As someone with celiac disease, documented gluten free and celiac-safe restaurants are few and far between on a global scale.
+Sure, there are meccas for gluten free food (Italy, NYC, Sydney) and you should take advantage of these if/when you can.

-Pro Tip: While food shopping, watch the other shoppers and mimic their actions.
-Shopping for food is not the same in all countries; for example, in many Italian grocery stores you are not permitted to touch the produce yourself and must rely on an employee or put on gloves (if available).
+Pro Tip: While food shopping, watch other shoppers and mimic their actions.
+Different countries have different rules.
+For example, in many Italian grocery stores you are not permitted to touch the produce yourself and must rely on an employee or put on gloves.

 We travel for new cultural experiences, so why not break away from the tourists and cook for yourself like a local!
 Not to mention the benefits of saving money for future travel and being able to travel gluten-free anywhere.

 Do you cook or eat in restaurants while traveling?
 Please share your thoughts in the comments below!